gamesbook/pyprototypr/docs/worked_example.rst

    script you write *must* have this line before any further **pyprototypr** instructions/commands are supplied.
 -  *Line 3* - ``Deck()`` means that **pyprototypr** is defining a deck.
    Because there is no other information given, it will create the default number cards - *9* cards - with each card having the same default size (i.e. a “Poker” card size).
 -  *Line 4* - ``Save()`` gives the go-ahead to create the output file on disc.
 Usually, every script you write will have this as the last line.
 If you don't have it, no file will be created.

 Now save the text file, for example, as ``cards1.py``.
-Then open a command-line window (as described in `Setting Up <setting_up.md>`__ ) and change to the directory where the file is saved.
+Then open a command-line window (as described in `Setting Up <setting_up.rst>`__ ) and change to the directory where the file is saved.

 Type the following::